kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 or combined for a more aggressive rollout:

 1. Admission plugin goes to GA
-2. Admission plugin enabled by default; Unlabeled namespaces treated as allow=privileged, audit=baseline, warn=privileged; Privileged pod (or PodTemplate controller) creation in an unlabeled namespace triggers the namespace to be labeled as privileged
+2. Admission plugin enabled by default; Unlabeled namespaces treated as enforce=privileged, audit=baseline, warn=privileged; Privileged pod (or PodTemplate controller) creation in an unlabeled namespace triggers the namespace to be labeled as privileged
 3. Same as (2) but new namespaces are automatically labeled as unprivileged (`security.kubernetes.io/privileged: false`), warn=baseline
-4. Default unlabeled namespaces to allow=baseline
+4. Default unlabeled namespaces to enforce=baseline

 Each step in the rollout could be overridden with a flag (e.g. force the admission plugin to step N)